cyberphor/so2ban/README.md

 ## so2ban
-Blocks IP addresses from the Security Onion Console.
+Blocks IP addresses via the Security Onion Console.

 ### How to Install so2ban on Security Onion
 **Step 1.** Download this GitHub repository using an Internet-accessible computer.
 Steps 2 and 3 were written for someone who has an air-gap instance of Security Onion.
 If this does not apply to you, skip ahead to Step 4.